-Dental Inlays and Onlays are used when more than half of your tooth’s biting surface is damaged.
+Dental inlays and onlays are used when more than half of your tooth’s biting surface is damaged.
 They are an alternative to traditional fillings that can reduce the strength of a natural tooth by up to fifty percent.

 Inlays and onlays are bonded directly onto the teeth using special high-strength resins that can actually increase the strength of a tooth by 75 percent.
-As a result, they can last ten to thirty years and in some cases, where the damage to the tooth is not extensive enough to merit an entire crown, onlays are a great alternative.
+As a result, they can last 10 – 30 years.
+Both inlays and onlays can be made of porcelain, gold, or composite resin.
+These pieces are bonded to the damaged area of the tooth.

 How are dental inlays and onlays applied?

 Inlays and onlays require two appointments to complete the procedure.
-During the first visit, the filling being replaced, or the damaged or decaying area of the tooth is removed, and the tooth is prepared for the inlay or onlay.
+During the first visit, the filling is replaced, or the damaged or decaying area of the tooth is removed, and the tooth is prepared for the inlay or onlay.
 To ensure proper fit and bite, an impression of the tooth is made by the dentist and sent to a lab for fabrication.
 The dentist will then apply a temporary sealant on the tooth and schedule the next appointment.

 At the second appointment, the temporary sealant is removed, and the dentist will make sure that the inlay or onlay fits correctly.
 If the fit is satisfactory, the inlay or onlay will be bonded to the tooth with a strong resin and polished to a smooth finish.